4d/docs/website/translated_docs/es/ORDA/quickTour.md

 ![](assets/en/Users/plugins.png)

 The **4D Client Web Server** and **4D Client SOAP Server** items lets you control the possibility of Web and SOAP (Web Services) publication for each 4D in remote mode.
-These licenses are considered as plug-in licenses by 4D Server.
+Estas licencias son consideradas por 4D Server como licencias de plug-in.
 Therefore, in the same way as for plug-ins, you can restrict the right to use these licenses to a specific group of users.

 ### Un esquema de acceso jerárquico

 The best way to ensure the security of your database and provide users with different levels of access is to use an access hierarchy scheme.
 Users can be assigned to appropriate groups and groups can be nested to create a hierarchy of access rights.
-This section discusses several approaches to such a scheme.
+Esta sección describe varios enfoques de este esquema.

 In this example, a user is assigned to one of three groups depending on their level of responsibility.
 Users assigned to the Accounting group are responsible for data entry.
 Users assigned to the Finances group are responsible for maintaining the data, including updating records and deleting outdated records.
 Users assigned to the General Management group are responsible for analyzing the data, including performing searches and printing analytical reports.